(888) 815-0802Sign In

 When a Customer is Upset or Asks for a Manager

 Your customer success reps may encounter unhappy customers.
 Unfortunately, these situations can sometimes escalate very quickly.
-If a customer becomes exceedingly irate or directly asks to speak to a manager, managers can use the call barging feature to help ensure that conflicts can be de-escalated as quickly as possible.
+If a customer becomes exceedingly irate or directly asks to speak to a manager, sales managers can use the call barging feature to help ensure that conflicts can be de-escalated as quickly as possible.

 As a general rule, you should not use call barging if: